 There are certain features that distinguish Lavash from other types of bread in Iran:

-- It’s thin and crispy, maximum 3 millimeters thick and one of the traditional types of bread in Iran.
+- It’s thin and crispy, a maximum of 3 millimeters thick, and one of the traditional types of bread in Iran.

 - It’s made of slightly fermented dough in particular ovens or on Saaj.